rtek1000/Datalogger_2039/README.md

 - - The battery charger does not have enough power to activate the DC-DC converter with the USB ports enabled.
 - - Display backlight does not turn on.
 - - The user can disconnect the keyboard to verify that the problem stops occurring.
-- - User needs to provide functional battery for normal operation of Datalogger.
+- - User needs to provide functional battery for normal operation.

 -------